ghoseyy/my_blog/_posts/2023-03-04-adb-connect.md

 # Documentation for Creating New Sites on Jekyll

-When creating a new Jekyll site, remember not to set the date beyond the current date.
+When creating a new post, remember not to set the date beyond the current date.
 To create a new post, follow this format: `YYYY-MM-DD-TITLE-OF-YOUR-PROJECT.md`.

 ## Using the Command Line